redhat-plumbers-in-action/differential-shellcheck/README.md

 ### external-sources

 Enable following of source statements even when the file is not specified as input.
-By default, [ShellCheck](https://github.com/koalaman/shellcheck/blob/master/shellcheck.1.md) will only follow files specified on the command line (plus `/dev/null`).
+By default, [ShellCheck](https://github.com/koalaman/shellcheck/blob/master/shellcheck.1.md) will only follow files specified on the command-line (plus `/dev/null`).
 This option allows following any file the script may source.
 This option may also be enabled using `external-sources=true` in `.shellcheckrc`.

 * default value: `true`
 * requirements: `optional`